 Fouad is currently the WWF Luc Hoffmann Fellow for Urban Footprint Reduction working on Earth Hour City Challenge project.

-He has a PhD in Environmental Science and Policy, MS in Environmental Engineering, World Bank Accreditation for Environmental Safeguards and nearly a decade of international experience in the areas of Sustainable Development, Climate Change and Cities, Complexity Research, Environmental Engineering, Policy, Management and Journalism.
-He has worked on projects for the World Bank, Asian Development Bank, WWF, Korea Water Resources Corporation and other entities from the energy, development and public sectors.
+Fouad has been a Fulbright (2005-2007) scholarship recipient and UN Future Earth Fellow (2014).
+He has a PhD in Environmental Science and Policy, MS in Environmental Engineering, World Bank Accreditation for Environmental Safeguards, Prince2 Project Management Practitioner, IOSH Managing Safely and UNOPS HSE Audit certifications and more than a decade of international experience in the areas of sustainable development, climate change and cities, complexity research, environmental engineering, policy, management and journalism.
+He has worked on projects for the World Bank, UNOPS, Asian Development Bank, WWF, Korea Water Resources Corporation and other entities from the energy, development and public sectors.
 He is the author of several award winning papers, essays and peer reviewed work in the area of sustainable urban development and machine learning as well as creative fiction on related themes.
+Recently his project was mentioned in the Guardian.

 Among other awards and achievements, he has been recognized as;